 Investigates documentary cinema and media practices through class discussions, research papers, hands on exercises and the screenings.
 The course cross-references documentary photography and moving-image documentary in the production of short digital projects.
 We will likewise explore the distinctive contributions of digital technologies to documentary image making.

 Explores the aesthetics of sound through the study of sound art and sound culture.
 Reading and discussion covers theories, technologies, and histories that drive the medium.
 Students apply concepts by designing and building their own soundscapes.
 Classes will be organized around hands-on activities, lecture, and discussion of readings.
-Department consent required.
+Instructor consent required.

 Surveys the various tools and techniques in the field of music technology.
 Topics include an introduction to basic synthesis, digital signal processing, MIDI and audio sequencing, music notation and a historical perspective on electronic music.
 Department consent required.
-Same as MUSC 4081 and MUEL 4081.

 Covers how programs are represented and executed by modern computers, including low-level machine representations of programs and data, an understanding of how computer components and the memory hierarchy influence performance.